 Frank J. West, a patent litigation lawyer, is a partner in the firm's Litigation, ITC Litigation, Pharmaceutical/Medical Devices, and Patent Interferences practice groups, representing a wide range of U.S. and foreign companies, their affiliates and subsidiaries.
-His practice includes district court litigations, including abbreviated new drug application (ANDA) cases, Federal Circuit appeals, 337 actions before the International Trade Commission (ITC), and 35 USC 146 actions to review decisions of the Board of Patent Appeals and Interferences (BPAI).
+His practice includes district court litigations, including abbreviated new drug application (ANDA) cases, Federal Circuit appeals and 337 actions before the International Trade Commission (ITC).

 Mr. West has extensive experience litigating patent disputes in the federal district courts across a broad spectrum of technologies, including pharmaceuticals, medical devices, hard disks, wireless communication devices, paper products, cosmetics and coated glass.
 He is especially skilled at handling Hatch-Waxman cases involving pharmaceuticals, explaining complex concepts in court, and handling expert witness preparation and testimony.